Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Introduction

-\paragraph{Open dataset and ecological insights} We release to the community a new open dataset recording experiments on 80 bees (with $[22-40]$ sequential trials per bee) across 5 diverse situations (favorable and adverse weather, in Oceania and Europe).
+\textbf{Open dataset and ecological insights} We release to the community 5 new open datasets recording experiments on 80 bees (with $\{40;22;40;40;30\}$ sequential trials per bee) across 5 diverse situations (favorable and adverse weather, in Oceania and Europe).
 More details about the experiment are given in App~\ref{appendix_dataset}.
 In each experiment, a bee enters a Y-maze where it is exposed to a number of visual stimuli presented on both the left and right arms.
 The reward is consistently located on the side displaying the greater number of stimuli.
-During a session, each bee performs between 22 and 40 trials, where the rewarded side has been randomly assigned at each trial.
+During a session, each bee performs the same number of trials, where the number of stimuli (and therefore the rewarded side) is randomly assigned at each trial.